greeshma1196/full-stack-project/README.md

    Response = {
    user_list: [{"user_name":"name1"}, {"user_name":"name2"}]
    }
-2. Route 2: /users/<user_name>: Scrapes the public repositories of the user It does the following checks:
+2. Route 2: /users/<user_name>: Scrapes the public repositories of the user.
+   It does the following checks:
    1. Checks if the user name exists in the database If true: Response = {